sizigia/dsp/lessons/command_line/advanced_command_line/advanced_bash.md

 ```
 > Heads up: You may have to swap in `wget` for `curl` in your version

 The first line tells the terminal to execute this as a BASH script.
 This is called a 'shebang' for reasons I have no idea about.
 Then this code loops through 10 times (`seq 0 10` is sequence from 0 to 10), and does whatever is in the `do`-`done` loop.
 In this case, it runs a `curl` and pushes the data into a text file.
 Note the `data$i.txt`.
-The dollar sign is BASH for "thi  is a variable name I want you to unpack."
+The dollar sign is BASH for "this is a variable name I want you to unpack."

 If I run this with `bash load_data_batches.sh`, then I run `ls` and see that I
 have data in 11 different files now!